arpinum-oss/js-promising/docs/api.md

 * `options` `Object`
   * `capacity` `number` Maximum number of function either running or queued.
 When capacity is reached following enqueued functions are ignored.
 Defaults to unlimited.
+  * `concurrency` `number` Number of promises to run concurrently.
+Defaults to 1.
+  * `onRunningUpdated` `function` Callback function called when running function count is updated.
+Count is passed as argument.
+Does nothing by default.
+  * `onCountUpdated` `function` Callback function called when function count is updated.
+Count is passed as argument.
+Does nothing by default.
 * returns: `Queue`

 Creates a [Queue](#queue-object) object which can enqueue functions returning a promise and dequeue them sequentially.